josemoliver/WeatherTag/README.md

 When WeatherTag.exe is executed within a folder containing image files and the weatherhistory.csv file it will attempt to match the closest weather reading (within an hour) for the date and time a photo was taken.
 If the **-write** flag is use it will then write the Ambient Temperature, Humidity and Pressure values to the image files' corresponding EXIF metadata fields.

+From the Windows Command line, navigate to a folder containing the images you wish to tag as well as the weathehistory.csv file.
+Enter the following command:

+`weathertag -write`

 ## Example Files
 Within the **example** folder there are 5 sample images along with a historical weather log from a weather station near the location where the photos were taken.
 Open a Command Prompt within the example folder.
 Running **WeatherTag.exe** within the folder will match the closest weather measurement contained.
 Running **WeatherTag.exe -write** will match the weather measurements as well as write the information back to the photo image files.
 A copy of the original image file will be made with the ***.jpg_original** extension.
 If you wish to delete the original image files and keep the modified files you can delete them by using the **del *.jpg_original** command.